 This is not what has been reported to us from the field.
-We were not tracking HANA back in 2013, but for the past several years we have been.
-And if you have pressure from SAP sales you can get good HANA support, but the problem is that HANA is a fragile database even in 2019.
+We were not tracking HANA back in 2013, but for the past several years, we have been.
+And if you have pressure from SAP sales, you can get excellent HANA support, but the problem is that HANA was a fragile database even in 2019.
 HANA has lead to data loss at clients.
-Even if HANA could outperform competitors in benchmarks (which is doubtful considering how SAP lags competitors in database knowledge and database developers) it could not make up for the long term instability of HANA.
+Even if HANA could outperform competitors in benchmarks (which is doubtful considering how SAP lags competitors in database knowledge and database developers), it could not make up for the long term instability of HANA.

 “i fully understand that our old partners are upset, that sap invaded their space, but oracle did it with erp, ibm did it with the dream team (siebel,i2,ariba) and microsoft with dynamics. each company has to fight for their own destiny and the best product offering for their customers.”

-This is partially true, but in part quite false.
+This is partially true, but in part, entirely false.

 “please don’t think that marketing or false statements will have any impact over time. there is nothing more transparent than application using an in memory data base in the cloud. nothing can be hidden away.”

 This is curious.
 Hasso directly correlates marketing with false statements.
 So Hasso agrees that SAP’s marketing equal false statements?
-It appears that we and Hasso finally agree on something.
+It appears that Hasso and we finally agree on something.
 Also, why is it ok for SAP to make false statements?
 And if Hasso is correct and false statements don’t work, then why do Appleby and Hasso seem so dead set on making them?